Learn something new every day

-The primary use of a topical analgesic is to relieve the pain and swelling associated with arthritis as well as muscle aches and pains caused by sports injuries or physical work.
+The primary use of an analgesic is to relieve the pain and swelling associated with arthritis as well as muscle aches and pains caused by sports injuries or physical work.
 In some cases, these topical pain suppressors are used to control pain during minor procedures, such as injections of novocaine to the gum during a dental procedure.
-A topical analgesic can also be used to relieve the pain associated with shingles.
+An analgesic on the skin can also be used to relieve the pain associated with shingles.

 One benefit of topical pain relievers is that they can be applied directly to the site of the pain, so there is minimal systemic distribution of the pain reliever throughout the body.
 This localized action minimizes the side effects of the drugs in topical pain relievers.
 In addition the pain relieving action of the drugs in these analgesics, it works faster than most oral forms because it is applied directly onto the painful area and does not need to be digested and transported around the body.

 There are a few downsides of topical pain reliever use.
 The pain relief from topical analgesics is typically short-term and often does not last as long as oral drugs.
 Due to the ingredients, many of these have a very strong and distinct odor.
 A topical analgesic also cannot be applied to or near open wounds or sores or an infection may result and the drug could unintentionally enter the blood stream.